tensorflow/tfjs-website/source/tutorials/model-save-load.md

 In all the loading routes, `tf.loadModel` returns a (`Promise` of) a `tf.Model` object if the loading succeeds, and throw an `Error` if it fails.

-Loading from local storage and IndexedDB are exactly symmetrical with respect to `save` and hence merit no further discussion other than the fact that a model must have been saved previously to the path that follow the scheme.
+Loading from Local Storage and IndexedDB are exactly symmetrical with respect to `save` and hence merit no further discussion other than the fact that a model must have been saved previously to the path that follow the scheme.